Niraj-commits/Invento/README.md

 # Invento
 **Invento** is a backend inventory‑management system built with Django REST Framework (DRF).
-It uses JWT authentication, background tasks with Celery for mailing, and enables tracking stock in/out, managing suppliers & customers, and includes a dashboard for analytics.
+It uses JWT authentication and enables tracking stock in/out, managing suppliers & customers, and includes a dashboard for analytics.
 ---